johnosproject/com.robypomper.josp.jod/docs/specs/permissions.md

 New permission are also generated on object's owner change.

-When permission are generated, the JOD Agent try to generate them via JOSP Core / Permissions get method from [JCP APIs](/docs/comps/jcp/core/apis/README.md).
+When permission are generated, the JOD Agent try to generate them via JOSP Core / Permissions get method from JCP APIs
 This method accepts the 'strategy' param that is read from the ```jod.permissions.generation_strategy``` property from [JOD Agent configs](jod_yml).